-Through the TB Drug Accelerator (TBDA) Program, our company is working to identify and develop new drugs against tuberculosis (TB) that can lead to shorter and better-tolerated regimens.
+Our company is working to identify and develop new drugs against tuberculosis (TB) that can lead to shorter and better-tolerated regimens.

-The TBDA is a groundbreaking collaboration between eight research institutions, eight pharmaceutical companies and a product development partnership to facilitate TB drug discovery.
-It has been designed and championed by the Bill & Melinda Gates Foundation.
+The TB Drug Accelerator (TBDA) is a groundbreaking collaboration among eight research institutions, eight pharmaceutical companies and a product development partnership to facilitate TB drug discovery.
+It has been designed and coordinated by the Bill & Melinda Gates Foundation.